nezticle/DragonbaneCharacterCreator/README.md

 ## Components

-- **DragonbaneCharacterCore**: Core library defining the `Character` model, database schema, and persistence layer using SQLite via GRDB.
+- **DragonbaneCharacterCore**: Core library defining the `Character` model and random generation helpers shared by both executables.
 - **DragonbaneCharacterCLI**: Executable CLI for generating characters, querying saved characters, printing statistics, and generating character images.
+- **DragonbaneCharacterPersistence**: GRDB/SQLite helpers used exclusively by the CLI to persist characters and images locally.
+- **DragonbaneCharacterServer**: Vapor-based REST API and web UI backed by PostgreSQL for browsing, creating, and editing Dragonbane characters.

 ## Requirements

-- Swift tools version 6.1 or later
+- Swift tools version 6.0 or later
-- macOS 10.15+ (Linux support has not been tested)
+- macOS 10.15+ (Linux support for the CLI has not been tested)
+- Docker (24+) and Docker Compose v2 or Podman 4.9+ with podman-compose for running the web service locally

 ## Installation